 Buy and sell 30 more shirts (cost $2.50 x 30 = $75) (sales 30 x $20=$600).
 That’s $1,000 in sales and $446 in costs with a $554 profit.

 Of course its not as simple as that.
 There are costs of the website, shipping, advertising, but this hopefully gives you a better idea of the potential.
 There is less risk then traditional screen printing and more profit and less start up cost then DTG.

 Thanks for reading this and I hope this will help some of you save money in the long run.
 This allows you to focus more on design and less on the printing process.

-If you found this helpful, you can always find me at heat press hub.
+If you found this helpful, you can always find me at how to heat press.